tpaau/plymouth-scp-theme/README.md

 # SCP Foundation Logo Plymouth Theme

-Boot splash plymouth theme that displays an animated SCP Foundation logo.
+Plymouth theme that displays an animated SCP Foundation logo along with the Foundation's motto.

 ![showcase](https://github.com/tpaau/plymouth-scp-theme/blob/main/images/showcase.gif)

+> [!NOTE]
-<sup>Do note that the animation here tears a bit because it's recorded in a VM with no GPU acceleration.</sup>
+> The animation here tears a bit because it's recorded in a VM with no GPU acceleration.

 ## Installing (works for most distros)
 You should have Plymouth installed and hooked into your initrd.